Chappaqua Continuing Education

 Pilates with Michelle Saccurato

-10 Wednesdays • March 12 to May 21 (no class 4/16) • 7:40-8:40pm • HGHS, Fitness Center • $200
+9 Wednesdays • October 8 to December 10 (no class 11/26) • 7:40-8:40pm • HGHS, Fitness Center • $185

-*NEW* POUND Rock Out Workout with Suzi Myers Tipa
+POUND Rock Out Workout with Suzi Myers Tipa

 POUND is a full-body cardio jam session, combining light resistance with constant simulated drumming.
 The workout fuses cardio, Pilates, and isometric movements into a 45-minute sweat-fest!
 Burn between 400 and 900+ calories per hour, strengthen and sculpt infrequently used muscles, and drum your way to a leaner, slimmer physique--all while rocking out to your favorite music and leaving all of your tension and frustrations in class!
 Ripstix will be provided, but please bring a yoga mat or towel to work on.

-5 Tuesdays • March 11 to April 8 • 7:20-8:05pm • HGHS, Academic Commons • $90
+5 Tuesdays • September 30 to October 28 • 7:20-8:05pm • HGHS, Academic Commons • $95

 Small-Group Training with Denise Weber

-Section A: 10 Tuesdays • March 11 to May 20 (no class 4/15) • 6:30-7:30pm • HGHS, Fitness Center • $200 • Limit 12 students
+Section A: 10 Tuesdays • September 30 to December 9 (no class 11/11) • 6:30-7:30pm • HGHS, Fitness Center • $205 • Limit 12 students

-Section B: 10 Tuesdays • March 11 to May 20 (no class 4/15) • 7:30-8:30pm • HGHS, Fitness Center • $200 • Limit 12 students
+Section B: 10 Tuesdays • September 30 to December 9 (no class 11/11) • 7:30-8:30pm • HGHS, Fitness Center • $205 • Limit 12 students

-*NEW* Strength & Balance with Michelle Saccurato
+*NEW* TRX Strength Training with Michelle Saccurato

-10 Mondays • March 10 to May 19 (no class 4/14) • 7:40-8:40pm • HGHS, Fitness Center • $200
+10 Mondays • September 15 to December 1 (no class 9/22, 10/13) • 7:40-8:40pm • HGHS, Fitness Center • $205

-Vinyasa Yoga & Meditation with Kathryn Ward
+Vinyasa Yoga and Meditation with Kathryn Ward

 The purpose of yoga is to calm the mind.
 Linking breath and movement is the core of this practice which supports concentration and calm in addition to the physical exercise component which will bring new strength and flexibility.
 We’ll start with the basics to support those who are new or returning to the practice.
 After that, the pace will pick up.
 Our practice will invite you to be vigorous but, of course, the primary principle of yoga is listening to yourself and adjusting as necessary.
 Variations will be offered as needed.
 After an hour of practice, we’ll have 15 minutes to calm the body: first, a breathing practice, followed by meditation; then, final relaxation.

-10 Tuesdays • March 11 to May 20 (no class 4/15) • 7-8:15pm • HGHS, L101 Commons-Orange • $225
+10 Tuesdays • September 30 to December 9 (no class 11/11) • 7:00-8:15pm • HGHS, L101 Commons - Orange • $230

 Zumba with Suzi Myers Tipa

 Take the “work” out of workout, by mixing low-intensity and high-intensity moves for an interval-style, calorie-burning dance fitness party.
 Once the Latin and World rhythms take over, you’ll see why Zumba® Fitness classes are often called exercise in disguise.
-It’s a total workout, combining all elements of fitness--cardio, muscle conditioning, balance and flexibility, boosted energy and a serious dose of awesome each time you leave class.
+It’s a total workout, combining all elements of fitness--cardio, muscle conditioning, balance and flexibility, boosted energy, and a serious dose of awesome each time you leave class.
 Please wear comfortable clothing appropriate for exercise, and flat dance shoes or sneakers.

-5 Tuesdays • April 22 to May 20 • 7:20-8:05pm • HGHS, Academic Commons • $90
+5 Tuesdays • November 4 to December 9 (no class 11/11) • 7:20-8:05pm • HGHS, Academic Commons • $95

 Online Registration